CPHT Solution Focused Hypnotherapy

-The Chairman and Founder of CPHT is David Newton, Hypnotherapist and Psychotherapist.
-Up until 2017 he was the senior practitioner of The Clifton Practice in Bristol, which he co-founded in 1995 and which has developed into a leading multi-discipline clinic.
+The Chairman and Founder of CPHT is David Newton, a Hypnotherapist and Psychotherapist.
+Until 2017, he was the senior practitioner of The Clifton Practice in Bristol, which he co-founded in 1995 and has developed into a leading multi-discipline clinic.

 He founded CPHT in 2002.
-Originally the course was Bristol based.
+Initially the course was Bristol based.
 Since 2009 it has expanded to other areas and today the HPD course is being taught in multiple locations in the UK and abroad.
-David Newton is certainly one of the most experienced hypnotherapists having the experience of well in excess of 36,000 clinical hours in his career.
+David Newton is undoubtedly one of the most experienced hypnotherapists having the experience of well in excess of 36,000 clinical hours in his career.

-The CPHT course syllabus and philosophy remains based on his experience and expertise.
+The CPHT course syllabus and philosophy remain based on his experience and expertise.

 David is Chairman and Trustee of the Association for Solution Focused Hypnotherapy (AfSFH) of which he was the co-founder in 2010.
 AfSFH is now a CNHC Verifying Organisation and a member of UKCHO.
 It is increasingly respected as a driving force promoting professionalism and promoting what could be called ‘Modern’ hypnotherapy.

-The late 1980’s and early 1990’s was a torrid time for psychoanalysis, psychotherapy and hypnotherapy.
-Freudian perceived wisdom was being challenged and the ‘false memory syndrome’ was becoming an ever increasing scandal.
+The late 1980s and early 1990s were a torrid time for psychoanalysis, psychotherapy and hypnotherapy.
+The freudian perceived wisdom was being challenged and the ‘false memory syndrome’ was becoming an ever-increasing scandal.
 I found the application of analysis challenging.
 The encouraged consulting room misery and the foraging for trauma and unhappiness did not suit my personality nor it seemed did it suit all my clients.
 It did not help everybody.
 I was not able to cope with this especially as I had a worrying suspicion that sometimes it did more harm than good.

 I was obviously helping some because my practice was flourishing.
 This may have been because of the beginnings and application of my enduring belief that, while there must be discipline, therapy should be enjoyable.
 I introduced lightness to my consulting room and even, heaven forbid, encouraged my clients to reflect on ‘happy memories’.
 I made the mistake of talking about it and attracted a good deal of criticism from my analytical peers.

-By the mid 1990’s I was aware of the Ericksonian, NLP and SFBT movements being imported from the USA.
-I attended seminars and courses in all these areas to learn more and, always, if I learned something new on the Sunday I wanted to use it on the Monday.
+By the mid-1990 I was aware of the Ericksonian, NLP and SFBT movements being imported from the USA.
+I attended seminars and courses in all these areas to learn more and, always, if I learned something new on Sunday I wanted to use it on Monday.
 I became very eclectic.
 In effect using a bit of this and a bit of that including still some analytical processes.